-Accidental damage coverage protects against sudden, unexpected damage to your property that is not caused by a covered named peril but results from an unintended event.
-Examples include a vehicle striking your home, a tree falling on your roof, a child breaking a window, or a contractor accidentally damaging a structural component.
+Accidental damage coverage protects against sudden, unexpected damage to your home or commercial property that is not caused by a named peril but results from an unintended event.
+For dwellings on an HO-3 or HO-5 open-perils form, and for commercial structures on a special-form policy, accidental damage is covered unless a specific exclusion applies.

-The key to an accidental damage claim is establishing that the damage was sudden, accidental, and not the result of wear and tear, neglect, or intentional acts.
+The key to an accidental damage claim is establishing that the damage was sudden and accidental, not the result of wear and tear, neglect, or intentional acts.
 We document the cause and circumstances of the damage and build the evidentiary record that supports your claim.

 Accidental damage coverage varies significantly by policy.
 Understanding what your policy covers and what it excludes is essential to knowing whether you have a viable claim.